 The volume and relative weighting of the variable component shall depend on the level of seniority and the position.
-Variable components typically consist of annual bonus (short term incentive) and mid-/long-term incentives either granted in cash, equity or other instruments.
+Variable components typically consist of annual bonus (short term incentive) and mid-/long-term incentives.

 Variable compensation is determined by a combination of assessment of the individual's performance and his business unit as well as overall performance of the Company.